 - Force.
 Exerting too much force on your back — such as by lifting or moving heavy objects — can cause injury.

 - Repetition.
-Repeating certain movements can lead to muscle fatigue or injury, particularly if you're stretching to the limit of your range of motion or using awkward body positioning.
+Repeating certain movements can lead to muscle fatigue or injury.

 - Posture.
 Slouching exaggerates your back's natural curves, which can lead to muscle fatigue and injury.